Let’s be honest: health care of any kind doesn’t come cheap.

 - Don’t like typical floss?
 Try using floss sticks.
 Super easy to use and grab on the go.

 - Mouthwash.
 Not only will it leave your mouth feeling fresh, it will help clean and kill bacteria.

 In order to get the most “bang for your buck,” check out one of our options above.
-Don’t ignore your dental health for the sake of saving money – it might lead to worse problems in the future; that if not dealt with could damage your teeth or wallet even more.
+Don’t ignore your dental health for the sake of saving money – it might lead to worse problems in the future that would need immediate attention or it could damage your teeth or wallet even more.

 If you have questions about our discount dental plans, visit our website or give us a call.

 Do you have any alternatives to taking care of your dental health at a low-cost?
 Let us know in the comments below!